BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 These two points of view are all you ever have, it’s just that there are wrong views about what comes first; and everything else in between.
-That generally results in the weight of this experience being put on the sense of self as the owner – outside of this: The sense of self can remember, the sense of self can attend, the sense of self can do both, and look in between.
+That generally results in the weight of this experience being put on the sense of self as the owner—outside of this: The sense of self can remember, the sense of self can attend, the sense of self can do both, and look in between.
 But then you realize that that sense of self, as ambiguous as it is, is still an arisen phenomenon that you can have a